asvath/SLAMDuck/README.md

 This code outs

 ### f) April Tag detection: apriltags3.py (modified)
-We used the publicly available AprilTags detection library apriltags3 https://github.com/duckietown/apriltags3-py to detect the landmark AprilTags in our images and made modifications store the outputs as jsonfiles.
+We used the publicly available AprilTags detection library apriltags3 https://github.com/duckietown/apriltags3-py to detect the landmark AprilTags in our images and made modifications to store the outputs as jsonfiles.
 When running this code, ensure that undistorted_images_data_dir points to your undistorted images; and tag_detections_dir is your output dir  (see example json file: tags_detections_undistorted_frame000000.json)

 ### f) Range and bearing calculation : read_tags.py
 Using the relative position of the tags, pose_t,  (stored in the jsonfiles described in f) we then calculated the range and bearing from the camera to the tags.
 Note that pose_t uses the usual computer vision convention with z-front, x-right, y-down.
 Our frames are defined according to the covention of z-up, x-right, y-front.
 All our calculations are expressed relative to our defined frames.
 The 15-degree tilt of our camera was taken into account during the calculations (rotation matrix called rotation) .
 For each image, we have the corresponding range and bearing measurements to the AprilTags present in the image.
 These measurements are stored as txt files per image, containing the tag_id, range and bearing measurements (see example txt file: range_bearing_frame000000.txt)

+### g) SLAMDuck.py
+Our SLAMDuck algorithm then follows the EKF SLAM algorithm described in S. Thrun, W. Burgard, and D. Fox Probabalistic Robotics (2005). chapter 10 page 314.
+Where our motion model is used in the prediction step and our measurement model is used in the correction step. motion model: uses the interpolated left and right wheel velocities, which we stored as text file measurement model: uses the range and bearing measurements calculated in f)

+Our algorithm outputs the estimate of the true pose of the Duckiebot at timesteps k1:k2 and the estimate of the true positions of the N static landmarks with respect to Fw (defined earlier).
+It also outputs the covariance elipse of the robot and the landmarks.

+Note :
+- Play around with these parameters v_var = 0.5#velocity variance
+om_var = 0.5#rotational velocity variance
+r_var = 1e-3 #(sensor) range variance
+b_var = 1e-3#(sensor) bearing variance

+- d = 0.06 #distance between camera and axle
+This value ensures that our range and bearing measurements are actually wrt to the center between the two wheels.